 I poured some water in from the kettle that I had used to make tea earlier.
 No change.
 Hmm, well the water was not much warmer than room temperature.

 Was the magic gone?
 I’ve been more worried about the day I accidently drop her mug on the hard tile floor, and I cry at the busted shards.

 One more try.
 Microwave it.

 She had this thing about what butterflies meant to her, I recorded her explaining:

 My friend Diane remembered Mom’s story too, and gave me the memory gift after she learned of Mom’s passing:

 And one hangs near my favorite photo of Mom– this was on her last visit here in Arizona in 2010 when I asked her to try and recreate her high school yearbook pose.

 Thanks, calendar, after all.

-The post "February 8’s Wondermug" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2017/02/wondermug/) on February 7, 2017.
+The post "February 8’s Wondermug" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2017/02/wondermug/) on February 7, 2017.